lsolesen/teambuilder-build/README.markdown

 Create the settings.php in sites/default and chmod 755
 Create "files" directory in sites/default and chmod 755

-Navigate to the root directory in a webbrowser and run the install profile.
+Navigate to the root directory in a web browser and run the install profile.

 #### Update existing install profile ####